 This Ohio Addiction Recovery Program Uses Opioid Settlement Money To Help Patients

-With opioid settlement money, Ohio's Cuyahoga County created an addiction recovery program that helps patients after they're discharged from the ER.
-Now, officials want to expand the program.
+Cuyahoga County, Ohio, is using opioid settlement money to expand an addiction recovery program that helps patients after they're discharged from the ER.

 MARY LOUISE KELLY, HOST: